apache/fury-site/docs/object-serialization/core-concepts.md

 model should read this value_; a field schema describes _what data that model contains_.

 A statically known field can use its declared type directly.
-A dynamic field also carries the concrete runtime type needed for interfaces, abstract classes, trait objects, broad object types, or heterogeneous values.
+A dynamic field also carries the concrete type needed for interfaces, abstract classes, trait objects, broad object types, or heterogeneous values.
 Dynamic typing is more flexible but requires every possible concrete type to be registered and supported by the selected mode.

 In xlang mode, peers must coordinate the same portable type identity and mapping.
-Native mode may use runtime-specific identities and types.
+Native mode may use implementation-specific identities and language-specific types.
 See [Xlang Serialization](xlang.md) for the portable rules and each language's Type Registration page for its exact API.

 ## Schemas and evolution